 During the course of ABA therapy, teaching opportunities sometimes arise that are too good to pass up.
 These moments allow for incidental instruction, a technique in which an ABA therapist would encourage your child to re-engage verbally.
 Your child would then receive some form of positive reinforcement after continuing the conversation.

 Children who require improvement in verbal skills or social interactions sometimes work with scripts.
-This technique involves teaching complete statements while gradually removing words.
+This ABA therapy technique involves teaching complete statements while gradually removing words.

 Picture Exchange Communication System

 As you can see, some techniques are designed to address specific concerns.
-Therapists choose the appropriate treatments based on a detailed analysis of your child’s current learning level and behavior patterns.
+ABA therapists choose the appropriate treatments based on a detailed analysis of your child’s current learning level and behavior patterns.

 Finally, please know this is far from a complete list.
-You will probably encounter ABA techniques other than these when you enroll your child into a program — some techniques might even enlist your help as a parent.
-Please call us today to learn more.
+You will probably encounter ABA therapy techniques other than these when you enroll your child into a program — some techniques might even enlist your help as a parent.
+Please call us today at 866-342-8847 to learn more.